 ACTION: Supporters Society to drive that (MT)

 Alcohol sales in the ground are good, after analysis of two matches, it should bring in an additional £23-£25k this year.
 There is some displaced spend from Charlie’s to the ground but most has been incremental spend.
-Someone has kindly donated recyclable “glasses” with a deposit system.
+Local business Monitair has kindly donated recyclable “glasses” with a deposit system.
 Per head spend is 40% higher than last season, from £2.60 to £3.70.
-For efficiency, cost and logistical issues, sales are being kept to bottles/cans only rather than pumps and more traditional female drinks are being added.
+For efficiency, cost and logistical issues, sales are being kept to bottles/cans only rather than pumps and more traditional female drinks may be added.
 Drinks are sold throughout the match until the end of play.

 With respect to local drinks promotions/advertising would need to be discussed with St Austell.
 St Austell’s prices seem good and margins have improved.